datajoint/element-moseq/docs/src/tutorials/index.md

 We recommend users to configure a database specifically for production pipelines.
 Instructions for a local installation of the integrated development environment with a database can be found on the [User Guide](https://datajoint.com/docs/elements/user-guide/) page.

-## POSE ESTIMATION METHOD
+## Pose Estimation Method

-+ Behavioral segmentation analysis using keypoint data extracted with DeepLabCut is currently supported for single animal.
++ At present, behavioral segmentation analysis is compatible with keypoint data extracted with DeepLabCut with single-animal datasets.